 Tower.
 Means a self-supporting lattice, guyed, or monopole structure constructed from grade which supports Telecommunications Facilities.
 The term Tower shall not include amateur radio operators' equipment, as licensed by the FCC.

-Townhouse.
-A townhouse is an attached single-family dwelling unit which is a part of and adjacent to other similarly owned single-family dwelling units that are connected to but separated from one another by a common party wall having no doors, windows, or other provisions for human passage or visibility.
-Differing from condominiums, townhouse ownership does include individual ownership of the land.
-There can also be common elements, such as a central courtyard, that would have shared use.

 Tree Farm.
 A privately owned forest or stand of trees in which timber crop production is a major management goal.